security-assignments/security-assignments.github.io/_tutorials/intro-to-gcp.md

 # Part 4: Connect to your Kali Linux VM using Chrome Remote Desktop

+Setting up Chrome Remote Desktop (CRD) will enable you to graphically connect to your Kali instance, from your browser, using a Google account to sign in.
+You should be able to log in as long as your Kali instance is running on GCP.

 * Open another browser window, and visit [https://remotedesktop.google.com/headless](https://remotedesktop.google.com/headless).
 * Click the "Begin" button.
 * Click the "Next" button.
+(Chrome Remote Desktop is already installed on Kali).
 * Click the "Authorize" button.
 * Select your personal Google account and click the "Allow" button.
 * Click the icon to the right of the Debian Linux command to copy the command:

   {% include lab-image.html image='Debian-copy.jpg' %}

-* Switch to your browser window with Google Cloud Platform open, and right-click in the gcloud terminal to paste in the command you copied into the Kali Linux command line.
+* Switch to your browser window with the ssh connection to Kali, paste in the command you copied into the Kali Linux command line.
 Press enter.

   {% include lab-image.html image='Kali_connect.png' %}

 * Enter a name for this image, e.g., "Kali".
 * Enter and re-enter a six-digit pin.
 Press enter.

+  <div class='alert alert-warning'><strong>Did you get an OAuth error?</strong> This
+  may happen if something went wrong when you ran the command copied , and if you tried to run it again.
+The copied command is only valid for one attempt.
+You will need to start this section over again, to obtain another authorization url, which will have a new auth token embedded.</div>

 * Switch back to the window with **remotedesktop.google.com** open.
 Click the "Remote Access" link at the top or visit [this link](https://remotedesktop.google.com/access).

 * Click on your Kali instance.